 Bottom Line: What is FinTech?

-The phrase “winner take most” is often used to describe the competitive FinTech space.
-We do not necessarily subscribe to this idea.
+“Winner take most” is often used to describe the competitive FinTech space.
+While network effects will certainly distinguish one company from another, we do not necessarily subscribe to this idea.